PASTAplus/metapype-eml/README.md

 "complex" XML element is being modeled, the sequence or choice of descendant elements, including descendant cardinality (descendant elements are represented as children in the metadata content model).
 Rules do not support all XML schema constructs (e.g., groups or all).
-Rules can, howver, enforce constraints or practices that fall outside of the XML schema.
+Rules can, however, enforce constraints or practices that fall outside of the XML schema.

 Rules are divided into three parts: 1) zero or more node specific constraints,